 His team isolated Xn molecules and tested them on brain cells from rats in a series of laboratory experiments.

-He explained that this is a very early step and addition research is required to determine potential new drugs for Parkinson’s and other neurodegenerative diseases.
+He explained that this is a very early step and additional research is required to determine potential new drugs for Parkinson’s and other neurodegenerative diseases.

 Alzheimer’s, dementia and other memory issues, as well as Parkinson’s and other neurodegenerative diseases, cause Long Term Health Care issues.
-Long Term Care costs impact families monetarily as well as cause tremendous burden on loved ones.
+Long-Term Care costs impact families monetarily as well as cause a tremendous burden on loved ones.

 Health Insurance and Medicarein the United States and many other nations will not cover the cost of care unless someone has little or no assets.